 Ludrong Memorial Garden was born out of love and it remains for love.
 Though this park is less known for tourists and local Bhutanese alike, it doesn’t fail to impress who make there.

 You get an up-close-and-personal look at the Instagram-worthy beauty of Thimphu.
 Ludrong Memorial Garden offers its visitors with another beautiful piece of Thimphu.
-Therefore, tourists who visited say it is the ‘heart of Thimphu’.
+Therefore, tourists who visited it during appropriate seasons call it as the ‘heart of Thimphu’.